Ever wondered if a Roth IRA is right for you? If you have one, you may reconsider.

 The two ideas I want you to walk away with here is risk vs reward and inflation risk.
 Savings accounts are safe, but will lose you money in the end.
 Savings accounts are really only necessary as a safety net.
 They are quick cash for the unexpected events in life.
 As an investment they are simply bad.
 Inflation usually ranges from 2-4% annually.
 That means that .25% is not even keeping pace.
 In other words, you are losing purchasing power.
 The $10,000 that you start out with would buy more goods and services than the $10,025 you have one year later.
 Risk, therefore, is not bad if it is managed within your risk tolerance level.
 Keeping pace with inflation is paramount to gaining wealth.

 Wealth is another term that gets thrown about that most people have a misconception about.
 Wealth comes down to a person's net worth not their annual income.
+Many times a person with a high income, has little wealth.
+They spend it.

 Two types of IRAs: